bitqap/info/source/index.html.md

 Steps:

 - Node will collect transactions from pendings.
 By default it is 100 (based on config.ini file)
-- Node will add it's REWARD transaction also which is include Pub Key and own signature in base64 format.
+- Node will add self REWARD transaction also which is include Pub Key and own signature in base64 format.
 - Node will start calculating HASH (currently md5sum) by increasing NONCE.
 - Once, HASH found it will construct file and will propagate.